marklchaves/caughtmyeye/_posts/2021-05-27-avada-social-icons-change-order.md

 Sliders courtesy of [Swiper](https://swiperjs.com/).

-Avada by ThemeFusion is used as an example because the question on how to change the social icons order started in the Avada community support forum.
+I used Avada by ThemeFusion as an example.
+That's because the question on _how to change the social icons order_ started in the Avada community support forum.

 I have no affiliation with Swiper or ThemeFusion.